-A PDF of the following details for the Final Project Character Analysis is available here.
-Final Project-character eval – film critics
+A PDF of the following details for the Final Project Character Analysis is available here. final character evaluation 2017

 - Requirements/Expectations: Using APA format, the final project will consist of three (3) sections: